Theory and Design of Multifunctional Space-Time Metasurfaces: Generalized Circuit Theory for Space-Time Modulated Surfaces

-From Eq.~(\ref{eq: scattered fields}), we can see that the scattered fields contain an infinite number of Floquet harmonics.
-The $n$-th harmonic propagates with the transverse wavenumber $k_{zn}=k_z+n\beta_{\rm M}$ and has the frequency $\omega_n=\omega_0+n\omega_{\rm M}$.

-Knowing the general expressions for the scattered harmonics, we use the mode-matching method to calculate their amplitudes and phases \cite{hwang2012periodic}.
-We start by writing the tangential components of the total electrical and magnetic fields on the surface as a sum of the incident wave and all the scattered harmonics:
+Then, if a plane wave (wavenumber $k_0$ and frequency $\omega_0$) impinges on the structure at the incidence angle $\theta=\theta_{\rm i}$, according to the Floquet-Bloch theorem, the scattered fields contain an infinite number of Floquet harmonics.
+The $n$-th harmonic propagates with the transverse wavenumber $k_{zn}=k_z+n\beta_{\rm M}$ and has the frequency $\omega_n=\omega_0+n\omega_{\rm M}$ \cite{suppl}.
+We write the tangential components of the total electrical and magnetic fields on the surface as a sum of the incident wave and all the scattered harmonics:

 The coefficients $E_n^t$ and $H_n^t$ can be uniquely determined by enforcing the boundary conditions on all the interfaces of the structure [see Fig.~\ref{fig:structure}].
 However, this could be a cumbersome task, especially for structures with multiple constitutive layers.
 To simplify the mathematical derivations, we analyze the metasurface using the transmission-line model shown in Fig.~\ref{fig: circuit model}.
-In this model, the spatiotemporally varying surface conductance and susceptance form a shunt connected between two transmission lines, which represent free space and the substrate, respectively.
+In this model, the spatiotemporally varying sheet is represented by a shunt impedance formed by a parallel connection of an inductor and a resistor.
+The metal-backed substrate is modeled as a section of transmission line with the length equal to the substrate thickness.
+The infinitely extended transmission line on the left side of Fig.~\ref{fig: circuit model} represents free space, and its characteristic impedance, denoted as $\mathbf{Z}_0$, is the characteristic impedance of plane waves in free space.
+It should be noted that the effect of periodic modulation results in the matrix representation of all circuit components (explained in the following text).
 The tangential components of the total electric and magnetic fields on the surface are analogous to the total voltage $V_{\rm tot}$ and current $I_{\rm tot}$ in the circuit ($E_{\rm tot}^{t}\rightarrow V_{\rm tot}$ and $H_{\rm tot}^{ t}\rightarrow I_{\rm tot}$).
 From (\ref{Eq:field_expression}) we see that the voltage is composed of infinitely many harmonics:

 The total current is a superposition of all currents flowing in the conductance, inductance, and the shorted transmission line: $I_{\rm tot}=I_G+I_L+I_D$.
 The partial current in each circuit component is also a sum of an infinite number of Floquet harmonics,